pesto-students/p3-sai-tusharwalzade216/Week-5/Assignment-1/README.md

 [Welcome to Pesto assignment - 1 from the Week 5](https://pestotech.teachable.com/courses/1782350/lectures/40231574)

-Using Async/Await and Generators, create separate functions and achieve the samefunctionality.(3hours)
+Using Async/Await and Generators, create separate functions and achieve the same functionality.
+(3hours)

 Execute 3 callback functions asynchronously, for example doTask1(), doTask2() and doTask3().